-Please inform your clinician of any changes to your information at your earliest convenience.
+Please update your Client Portal account and inform your clinician of any changes to your information at your earliest convenience.

 The law protects the relationship between a client and a psychotherapist/psychiatrist, and information cannot be disclosed without written permission.

 - Suspected child abuse or dependent adult or elder abuse.
 We are required by law to report this to the appropriate authorities immediately.